 Use highlighters and colorful pens for note-taking and flashcard creation.

 Where and When Can You Create Learning Experiences for Your Kids?

-Reading to your children no matter their learning style is important but its how to get your read/ write learner started!
-Lot’s of Alphabet books and writing work sheets can help these learners remember the letters.
-We adults are very versed in learning and taking in new information though reading and writing text.
+Reading to your children no matter their learning style is important but it’s how to get your read/ write learner started!
+Lots of Alphabet books and writing worksheets can help these learners remember the letters.
+We, adults, are very versed in learning and taking in new information through reading and writing text.
 It is easy to model this idea to young readers.